-We believe that the effective development and implementation of the community plan will benefit and deliver favourable outcomes to all members of the local community.
+We believe that the effective development and implementation of the community plan will benefit and deliver favourable outcomes to all members of the local community including people living in, visiting, working or studying in the borough as well as affect future generations.
 It will have a positive impact on everyone, irrespective of their religious belief or political opinion.